devcapcap/XeonPhi/README.md

        Technology                     : Not Available
        Speed                          : Not Available
        Frequency                      : Not Available

-*  The last step is to resolve the mpssdaemon program and boot the card (with micctrl i have the status "mic :ready to boot"
+* The last missing step is booting the card os.

 Anothers failed tests
 * I try to port the code of mpss-module 3.8.6 and use a 7210A/3120A xeon phi card but the system is freezing (bad pointer deference -->xxxflush fonction failed from vhost_dev_init).
 * With the port of the version of 3.6.1, i have the same resultat above with the 7220A but the system is freezing too (bad pointer deference-->xxxflush fonction failed vhost_dev_init)